diffblue/cbmc/doc/architectural/goto-harness.md

 ```

 ## The memory snapshot harness

-***NOTE:*** The memory snapshot harness is temporarily inoperable because of
-a bug that occured when we changed the implementation of `goto-harness` to
-produce C files instead of `goto` binaries.
-The bug is being tracked
-[here](https://github.com/diffblue/cbmc/issues/5351).
-We are sorry for the
-inconvenience, and hope to get it back to working properly soon.

 The `function-call` harness is used in situations in which we want to analyze a
 function in an arbitrary environment.
 If we want to analyze a function starting